-The Authority adopted a Way We Work Strategy to replace the previous workforce strategy in December 2021.
+The Authority adopted a Way We Work strategy in December 2021.
 The strategy sets out how we will learn and develop, and how we work to ensure we have the right people, with the right skills and behaviours, in the right place to deliver the Council's vision and priorities over the next three years.
 Our Way We Work is underpinned by a Behaviour Framework and hybrid working model.
-A new performance management process based on more regular quality conversations, focussed on what and how achievements have been delivered and ensuring greater opportunity for reflection and learning will be introduced in 2022/23.
+A new performance management process based on more regular quality conversations, focussed on what and how achievements have been delivered and ensuring greater opportunity for reflection and learning was introduced in 2022/23.

-The Council fully supports the requirements to ensure that both members and senior officers have the necessary skill sets to fulfil their strategic role in the organisation; The Council has managed to maintain a healthy training budget to assist with staff and member development.
+The Council fully supports the requirements to ensure that both members and senior officers have the necessary skill sets to fulfil their strategic role in the organisation; using the various management forums to support this as well as more specific and dedicated training sessions and coaching.